gutenye/aur-helper/README.md

 $ gutaur publish
 > Invoke source and upload.

+$ gutaur check
+> Return new version if avaliable

 $ gutaur publish 1.0.3
-> Download upstream 1.0.3 version and publish it.
+> Publish version 1.0.3

 $ gutaur autopublish
 > Check upstream version, if found a new one, publish it.